-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 Matches

 After today’s #WorldCup results, Fernando Muslera becomes the sole goalkeeper who hasn’t yet conceded a goal in the tournament! 🥅🚫 https://t.co/HfDHVBCTPF

 That defensive robustness makes them a tough team to tackle, with the Atletico Madrid pairing of Diego Godin and Jose Gimenez, fitness permitting, indomitable at centre-back.
-Then, further forward, players like Luis Suarez and Edinson Cavani can be decisive in the final third.
+Further forward, players like Luis Suarez and Edinson Cavani can be decisive in the final third.

-Portugal's gameplan is centred around similar traits to Uruguay's, as manager Fernando Santos places a great deal of emphasis on not conceding.
+Portugal's game plan is centred around similar traits to Uruguay's, as manager Fernando Santos places a great deal of emphasis on not conceding.
 However, there have been times when the European champions have been a little stretched at the back at this World Cup.

-Even so, as noted here by Jan Hagen, it's been a long time since anyone got the better of this outfit:
+Even so, as football writer Jan Hagen noted, it's been a long time since anyone got the better of this outfit:

 Jan Hagen @PortuBall